freecode23/kill-dr-lucky/README.md

 # Kill Dr Lucky Game
 This repo represents the coursework for CS 5010, the Fall 2022 Edition!

-Memmbers : Annanya Sah and Sherly Hartono
+Members : Annanya Sah and Sherly Hartono

 **Email:** hartono.s@northeastern.edu
         sah.a@northeastern.edu